FAMILY VIOLENCE PROGRAM OF CLEVELAND

 * Test Administrator: Give TABE assessment test and the official practice test.

-* Donation Drive Assistant: Collect food, clothing, baby items for families in need.
+* Donation Drive Assistant: Collect essentials such as food, clothing, baby items for families in need.

 * Family Thrift Store Assistant: Help sort donations at thrift stores.

-* Homeless Shelter: Assist clients with shelter upkeep and outreach programs.
+* Homeless Shelter: Assist clients in the program with shelter upkeep and outreach programs.

 * Social Service: Assist caseworkers with client interviews, data entry, food pantry management.

-* Disaster Response: Assist Salvation Army personnel with emergency food service, shelter management; free training.
+* Disaster Response: Assist Salvation Army personnel with emergency food service, shelter management; free training provided.